Post: 9 Predictive Analytics Strategies for Talent Acquisition in 2026

 - Appropriate use: Surface cultural signal scores as a discussion input for hiring panels — not as a screener.
 The goal is to give structured language to an otherwise unstructured conversation, not to automate the judgment.

 Verdict: Use cultural signal detection only with a bias audit protocol in place.
-Without it, this strategy has the highest risk of encoding discrimination at scale.
+Without it, this strategy carries the highest risk of encoding discrimination at scale.

 6. Source-of-Hire Quality Prediction